vibh0012/template-retail-order-fulfilment-process-api/README.md

 # Use Case <a name="usecase"/>

-This API orchestrates the order fulfillment use case for Retail Catalyst.
+This API orchestrates the order fulfilment use case for Retail Catalyst.

 ### POST /orders
-This endpoint will trigger the order fulfillment process.
-The steps involved in the order fulfillment:
+This endpoint will trigger the order fulfilment process.
+The steps involved in the order fulfilment:

 1. Check availability of all order items by calling Product Availability API
 2. Reserve the items using the Product Availability API